Platinum credit cards

 Platinum credit cards typically offer higher benefits and features than gold and silver credit cards.
 However, they generally sit below black, diamond and titanium credit cards.

-Nearly half of the credit card providers on Canstar’s database have credit cards with a ‘colour’ based name, which indicates its level of rewards or special features.
+Just over a quarter of the credit card products on Canstar’s database have a colour-based name, which indicates its level of rewards or special features.
 However, providers aren’t as strict with their credit card colour hierarchy as they were previously.

 How do I qualify for a platinum credit card?

-To qualify for any credit card, you will usually need to be:
+To qualify for any credit card, you’ll usually need to be:

 - at least 18 years old